0x1eef/vite-plugin-ejs/README.md

 ### HTML / XML

-The following example demonstrates how `index.html`, and `sitemap.xml` might be generated using vite-plugin-ejs.
+The following example demonstrates how `index.html`, and `sitemap.xml` could be generated using vite-plugin-ejs.
 The `ejs` function accepts a variable number of objects who define an input, an output, and a set of template variables: